Here are some Action Items to get us started with INFO 200.

-In addition to registering with our INFO 200 course section site, check out the following links that will help you get started in optimizing and rounding out your experience in INFO 200.
+2. Check out these videos that will help you get started in optimizing and rounding out your experience in INFO 200.

-- Section 02 INFO 200 Course Introduction (For our specific section of 200)
+- INFO 200 Course Introduction (For our specific sections of 200)

-- Course Site Tour (A quick tour of our section site)
+- Course Site Tour Screencast (A quick tour of our section site)

 In these videos, I’ll take you through various areas of our INFO 200 course site and talk a bit about the class and the assignments.
 Important: All of the course modules include the following sections: